AresMUSH/ares-contribs/plugins/txt/readme.md

 # Text System

 ## Credit
-This plugin was originally coded by skew @ Ares Central, with a few updates and packaging by Tat @ Ares Central, and an unintentional-text prevention mechanism from Ell @ Ares Central.
+This plugin was originally coded by skew @ Ares Central, with a few updates and packaging by Tat @ Ares Central, and bugfixes and an unintentional-text prevention mechanism from Ell @ Ares Central.

 ## Overview